 The Company's expansion strategy has been focused on identifying both opportunistic and strategic acquisitions within its target markets that offer strong opportunities for return.
 The operations added by the Company are frequently underperforming financially and can have regulatory and clinical challenges to overcome.
 Financial information, especially with underperforming operations, is often inadequate, inaccurate or unavailable.
 Consequently, the Company believes that prior operating results are not a meaningful representation of the Company's current operating results or indicative of the integration potential of its newly acquired operating subsidiaries.
-The assets added during the year ended December 31, 2022 and 2021 and through the issuance of the financial statements were not material operations to the Company individually or in the aggregate.
+The assets added during the year ended December 31, 2023, 2022 and 2021 and through the issuance of the financial statements were not material operations to the Company individually or in the aggregate.
 Accordingly, pro forma financial information is not presented.
-The additions have been included in the December 31, 2022 consolidated balance sheet of the Company, and the operating results have been included in the consolidated statements of income of the Company since the date the Company gained effective control.
+The additions have been included in the December 31, 2023 and 2022 combined/consolidated balance sheets of the Company, and the operating results have been included in the combined/consolidated statements of income of the Company since the date the Company gained effective control.